Site Speed: Tools for Better Rankings and User Experience

 Alternatively, W3 Total Cache is a good option, however if it is wrongly configured then it can slow your site down even more.

-To read more about different plugins to speed up your site, check out our 5 best WordPress plugins to speed up your website article here https://www.baldwindigital.ie/5-wordpress-plugins-speed-up-your-website.
+To read more about different plugins to speed up your site, check out our article on the best WordPress cache plugins to speed up your website.

 Conclusion